Code of Conduct for Library Users

 - Smoking/Alcoholic Beverages/Illegal Drugs

-Smoking, drinking alcoholic beverages and using illegal drugs are prohibited.
+Smoking products of any sort (including e-cigarettes), drinking alcoholic beverages and using illegal drugs are prohibited.
 Student violators will be subject to CSU (California State University) student disciplinary procedures established pursuant to Title 5, Section 41301, of the California Code of Regulations.

 - Prevention of theft